federicovagnoni/takeaway-share/README.md

 # Takeaway Share

-So, you ordered by takeaway and decided to pay cash.
-The rider has arrived and you forgot to prepare the money.
+You ordered by takeaway and decided to pay by cash.
+The times passes while you play and suddenly the rider arrives and you forgot to prepare the cash.
-A couple friend go to the door with the cash they have and pay the order to the rider.
+A couple of friends go to the door with the cash they have at the moment and pay the order to the rider.

-Nice.
-So now how determine how much you have to give to who?
+So, now how do you know how much you have to give to who and how much those friends have to get back?

 ---